Supersolid light in a semiconductor microcavity

-When effective photon–photon interactions are present, optical fields can display many-body behavior.
-In noncondensed optical media, related structures such as photonic solitons~\cite{fleischer2003observation}, vortex–antivortex pairs~\cite{wan2022toroidal}, and pattern formation~\cite{whittaker2017polariton,kiselev2025symmetry} are well established.
-By the same reasoning, analogous excitations should arise in condensed-light systems once interactions are properly engineered, leveraging macroscopic phase coherence to realize genuine quantum phases of light.
-The nature of photon interactions depends on the host medium, and while the atom-mediated case has been analyzed in depth~\cite{PhysRevA.69.063816,yang2023control,heuck2020photon,PhysRevLett.107.133602}, no comparable theory exists for the media in which photon BECs have been realized.
-In particular, photons in semiconductor microcavities couple predominantly to conduction- and valence-band electrons, hence understanding plasma-mediated photon–photon interactions is essential to exploit photon BECs as a pathway to quantum-fluid behavior of light.
+When effective photon--photon interactions are present, in consequence of interplay with matter, optical fields can display many-body behavior.
+In non-condensed optical media, structures such as photonic solitons~\cite{fleischer2003observation}, vortex--antivortex pairs~\cite{wan2022toroidal}, and pattern formation~\cite{whittaker2017polariton,kiselev2025symmetry} are well established.
+By the same reasoning, similar physics should arise in condensed-light systems once interactions are properly engineered, leveraging macroscopic phase coherence to realize genuine quantum phases of light.

+The nature of photon interactions inside the optical cavity depends on the type of host medium, and the atom-mediated case has been analyzed in depth~\cite{PhysRevA.69.063816,yang2023control,heuck2020photon,PhysRevLett.107.133602}.
+While thermo-optic~\cite{stein2023exact, stein2023hartree, calvanese2022nonlocality, de2014phase, van2014interaction, maximov2024bose} and polaritonic~\cite{nigro2025supersolidity,trypogeorgos2025emerging,tian2025towards} routes to interactions in hybrid photonic condensates have also been explored, the \emph{weak-coupling} photon regime has, to the best of our knowledge, not been systematically addressed, nor has a first-principles nonlocal Gross--Pitaevskii equation for the cavity electric field been derived in this limit.
+In contrast to the strong coupling (polaritonic) case, in the weak-coupling regime the condensate order parameter is a genuine {\it photonic field}, with no excitonic component, and thus {\it not} featuring the usual strong coupling avoided crossing (Rabi splitting).
+In other words, cavity modes remain within the photon-mass limit, and any effective interaction must originate solely from virtual electronic processes encoded in the susceptibility of the medium.

-In this Letter, we study the role of two-dimensional electron gases (2DEG) in mediating effective photon-photon interactions inside microcavities.
-We show how the electronic response leads to nonlocal photon-photon coupling, which can destabilize the homogeneous field and trigger the spontaneous emergence of supersolid light.
-By integrating out the electronic degrees of freedom, we derive a driven–dissipative Gross--Pitaevskii (GP) equation for the intracavity field,
+In this Letter, we study the role of a two-dimensional electron gas (2DEG) in mediating effective photon--photon interactions inside microcavities.
+We show how the electronic response leads to nonlocal photon--photon interactions, which can destabilize the homogeneous field and trigger the spontaneous emergence of supersolid light.
+By integrating out the electronic degrees of freedom, we derive a driven-dissipative Gross--Pitaevskii (GP) equation for the intracavity field,